Safeguarding Policy Statement and Information

 Please see the information below detailing guidance around accessing the required qualifications for Club Safeguarding Officers.

-Safe Hands Workshop or Refresher
+Safe Hands Workshop

 If your CSO attended a recent ECB Safe Hands Webinar please note that this qualification will only be valid for 24 months.